EpicGames/PixelStreamingInfrastructure/Docs/Security-Guidelines.md

 2. **Route Media Traffic through TURN Server:** For enhanced security, enforce routing all media traffic through the TURN server.
 By doing so, only the TURN server and signalling server will be permitted to communicate with the UE instance.
 Keep in mind that this approach may introduce some additional latency.

 3. **Secure TURN Server with User Credentials:** Configure the TURN server with a user database and assign unique credentials to each user.
 This additional security layer prevents unauthorized access to the relay.
 By default, Pixel Streaming employs the same TURN credentials for every session, which may simplify access for potential attackers.
+See [Issuing per-connection TURN credentials](#issuing-per-connection-turn-credentials) for `--turn_secret`, which gives each connection its own time limited credentials instead.

 4. **Avoid Storing Important Credentials in the UE Container:** As a precautionary measure, refrain from storing any critical credentials or sensitive information within the UE container.
 This practice helps maintain a higher level of security.